dionarodrigues/diogorodrigues.dev/blog/2023-06-12-i-am-proud-to-be-a-transgender-it-developer.en.md

 Another [2022 development survey led by Stackoverflow](https://survey.stackoverflow.co/2022/#section-demographics-gender) shows that 92% (nearly 100%) of respondents are men.

 So, based on these two annual reports, we can have a big picture of gender in IT and, unsurprisingly, the **higher number of men in this field**.
 And these numbers also show that we still have a long way to go to change this scenario to have more diverse work environments, but I am happy to be part of this new time, where more and more people like me are showing themselves every day.
-And **I hope in the near future to see more and more LGBTQIA+ people taking part in these reports**.
+And **I hope in the near future to see lots of LGBTQIA+ people taking part in these reports**.

 ## What’s gender anyway?